When the World Becomes Undone

 When the World Becomes Undone is the third release by American metal band A Pale Horse Named Death, released on January 18, 2019.
-The first single, "Love the Ones You Hate", was released on November 16, 2018.
-It was initially made available exclusively via Loudwire.com.
+The first single, "Love the Ones You Hate", was released on November 16, 2018, initially exclusively via Loudwire.com.

 The album was also released as a limited edition box set featuring two colored LPs (transparent green with black streaks), a CD version of the album, a beanie, patch, guitar pick and sticker.
 This version is serially numbered with only 550 copies released worldwide.

 Background

 A five-year gap preceded When the World Becomes Undone as Sal Abruscato rejoined Life of Agony, which he co-founded, for a triumphant comeback tour and contributed musical arrangements on the 2017 album, "A Place Where There's No More Pain".

 However, the album title "When the World Becomes Undone" stayed with him as he toured around the globe.

 "The phrase When the World Becomes Undone came to me in 2014," he explains.
 "You could see what was beginning to happen in the world at large.
 Just turn on the news or look around.
 At the same time, there were a lot of crazy things happening in my personal life.
 Those struggles all became fuel for the music.
 It was like I had this partial sketch a while ago, and we finally filled it out this year.
 It evolved into what we have here."